rangelp/CSES/README.md

 These are my [CSES](https://cses.fi/problemset/) solutions.

-This is a personal challenge, that is, it will not always have the best solution, but a solution that has passed through time. :D
+This is a personal challenge, that is, it will not always have the best solution, but a solution that has passed on time. :D

 Every day I will solve 5 problems.